daddel80/notepadpp-multireplace/README.md

 ### ExprTk

 Powered by [ExprTk](https://www.partow.net/programming/exprtk/index.html) by Arash Partow ([source on GitHub](https://github.com/ArashPartow/exprtk)) — a header-only C++ mathematical expression library.
 The MultiReplace integration syntax is documented in the [ExprTk Reference](FORMULA-SUPPORT.md#exprtk-reference).
+The `(?=...)` formula marker and the approach of exposing capture groups and match state as formula variables are adapted from Coises' [Columns++](https://coises.github.io/ColumnsPlusPlus/).

 <br>